veluga29/CodingTest/README.md

-# DataStructure_and_Algorithm
+# CodingTest

-Files about studying DataStructure & Algorithm with Python
+Files about solving coding test problems and studying DataStructure & Algorithm with Python